Forging Ahead

 The total cost for the whole scheme is around £25 million, which we may be able to secure to deliver all the elements at the same time, or it may be necessary to deliver the project in stages over a longer period.

-It will have major economic, social and cultural impact for Barnsley and for the whole of South Yorkshire and we are therefore confident about securing the required funding going forward.
+It will have major economic, social and cultural impact for Barnsley and for the whole of South Yorkshire.
+We are confident about securing the required funding going forward.

 Why can’t the station be kept as it is?